-The leaves are used for their medicinal effects, since infusions produced from them are effective for treating cough, gastritis, nausea, vomiting, as well as diarrhea.
+The leaves are used for their medicinal effects, since infusions produced from them are effective for treating coughs, gastritis, nausea, vomiting, as well as diarrhea.
 On the other hand, when its extract is used as a bath additive, it helps treat rashes and eczema.
-So much so, that this usage dates back to the Edo Period, when Biwa leaf hot baths were a popular thing for Japanese to assuage the heat during the peak of summer.
-However, while the Amygdalin content present in the leaves is a remedy for Neuralgia thanks to its analgesic effect, when it’s broken down in the stomach, it tends to create hydrocyanic acid, a deadly poison, and so caution is advised when consuming it.
+So much so, that this usage dates back to the Edo Period, when Biwa leaf hot baths were a popular amongst Japanese people to assuage the heat during the peak of summer.
+However, while the amygdalin content present in the leaves is a remedy for neuralgia thanks to its analgesic effect, when it’s broken down in the stomach, it tends to create hydrocyanic acid, a deadly poison, and so caution is advised when consuming it.

 And while this is still open to debate, in Eiji Yoshikawa’s work Musashi Miyamoto, there’s a line that says that if you are struck by a Biwa bokken even your bones will rot.
 The logical explanation behind this is that a Biwa bokken is very pliable.
 When a strike penetrates deep enough into the body, it causes a complex fracture upon impact with the bones.
 While a blow with an oak bokken causes a straightforward type of fracture, the effect is different in the case of the Biwa bokken.
 It turns out that Musashi Miyamoto was particularly fond of this kind of bokken, and he is known to have carved and kept quite a few himself.

-The Biwa tree, one that grows naturally, has become remarkably scarce nowadays, and most of the Biwa bokken in circulation now are actually substitutes made out of Rose of Winter (Camellia Japonica), known as Tsubaki in Japan.
-The Rose of Winter wood is also very hard and smooth, and because its grain is barely visible and its colour resembles that of the Biwa, the two are relatively homogenous.
+The Biwa tree, one that grows naturally, has become remarkably scarce nowadays, and most of the Biwa bokken in circulation now are actually substitutes made out of Camelia (Camellia Japonica), known as Tsubaki in Japan.
+Camelia wood is also very hard and smooth, and because its grain is barely visible and its colour resembles that of the Biwa, the two are relatively homogenous.
 However, compare the Biwa side by side with the Rose of Winter and you’ll notice that the former is slightly more yellow, making it easy to distinguish.
 Bokken made out of naturally-grown Biwa are usually sold under the name “original/authentic Biwa” or Hon-biwa, but due to their scarcity, they tend to be very expensive.
 If you think of buying one, it’s always advisable to visit the store in person and check whether what you are getting is Biwa or Camelia.
 At Tozando we offer both Camelia and Hon-Biwa bokuto.

-While the Japanese are particularly fond of the Biwa tree, they also have a bad superstition, saying that by planting one in their garden, people at home will get sick.
+While the Japanese are particularly fond of the Biwa tree, many bad superstitions also surround it. for example people say that by planting one in their garden, people at home will get sick.
 Amongst the many theories backing this up, one states that this is the case because it begets moisture in the air.
 The Biwa is an evergreen tree and its leaves don’t wither in winter.
 In summer, the same leaves block sunrays from entering the house, leaving the house damp and making it a perfect breeding ground for mould.
 Hence, there might be some truth behind the superstition.